Car Payment Calculator 2026 – In-House Financing & Amortization | FinToku

 Compare in-house financing with a bank or credit union

-In-house (buy-here-pay-here) financing is often faster to approve but usually carries a higher rate.
-Run the same price and term through this calculator with each rate you're offered so you can compare the real monthly cost side by side.
+In-house (buy-here-pay-here) financing is often faster to approve.
+However, it usually carries a higher rate than a bank or credit union.
+So, run the same price and term through this calculator with each rate you're offered, and use our Loan Comparator to see the real monthly cost side by side.
+For the full picture on how in-house financing works and what to watch for, see our in-house financing guide.

 A bigger down payment lowers your total interest

 Every dollar you put down is a dollar you don't pay interest on.
-Use the down payment slider to see how moving from 10% to 20% changes your monthly payment and total interest paid over the life of the loan.
+Therefore, use the down payment slider to see how moving from 10% to 20% changes your monthly payment and total interest paid over the life of the loan.

 Watch the loan term, not just the monthly payment

-Stretching a loan from 48 to 72 months lowers the monthly payment but usually increases total interest paid.
-Check the "Schedule" and "Year chart" tabs to see how much of each payment goes to interest early on.
+Stretching a loan from 48 to 72 months lowers the monthly payment, but it usually increases total interest paid.
+For a closer look, check the "Schedule" and "Year chart" tabs to see how much of each payment goes to interest early on.
+If you're weighing this loan against other debts, the EMI Calculator can help you compare.

 Ask whether the rate is flat or reducing balance

-A flat (simple) interest rate is calculated on the full loan amount for the whole term, while a reducing balance rate is calculated only on what's left to pay.
-A flat rate of the same percentage costs meaningfully more — switch "Calculation method" above to compare.
+A flat (simple) interest rate is calculated on the full loan amount for the whole term.
+A reducing balance rate, on the other hand, is calculated only on what's left to pay.
+As a result, a flat rate at the same percentage costs meaningfully more — switch "Calculation method" above to compare.

 Keep your payment within a comfortable share of your budget